UpGado/ascii_racer/README.md

 ### How to set up?
 Make sure you are running at least Python 3.6.0

-Only dependency is `curses` module.
-Depending on your platform:
-- Linux or Mac: you're all set, as it will be installed by default.
-- Windows: you might have to run the game in Cygwin or a Windows Subsytem for Linux (WSL).
-Or you can try running `pip install windows-curses`

 Install using pip:
 ```bash
 pip3 install asciiracer